not-first/pyhton/README.md

 - Print statements for output
 - String concatenation with automatic type conversion (numbers and booleans convert to strings)
 - Conditional statements with logical and comparison operators
-- Loop constructs (for loops on strings and ranges,  and while loops)
+- Loop constructs (for loops on strings and ranges, while loops)
 - Comments (lines starting with `#`)
 - Nested conditionals and loops (supported with explicit end keywords)